grozdanovgg/Forum-Node.js-Applications---course-project-/README.md

 ## Project Description

-The project is a classic Node.js web application - forum, fore basically everything.
+The project is a classic Node.js web application - forum, for basically everything.
 The application is module based and object-oriented.
 It has the following structure:
 - Home page
 - Login page